cboulanger/citext/README.md

 github can be used as a version (including branches and PRs) or the released versions listed at https://github.com/cboulanger/excite-docker/releases (except version 0.1.0, which is not compatible).

+## Zotero support

+> Zotero integration is currently not supported because the plugin providing the required API is not compatible with Zotero 6.
+A native API is planned by the Zotero Devs.

+If a [Zotero](https://zotero.org) with the appropriate add-ins  is running, the webapp will enable additional commands that let you retrieve the PDF attachment(s) of the currently selected item/collection, extract references from them and store them with the citing item.

+If the Zotero storage folder is not located in `~/Zotero/storage`, you need to rename `.env.dist` to `.env` and in this file, set the `ZOTERO_STORAGE_PATH` environment variable to the path pointing to this directory.